TeamCernera/Cernera.Me.API/README.md

-# Cernera.Me.API
+# Cernera.Me.Server
-Cernera.me API server
+Back-end of the Cernera.me website